Wilderness Little Kulala | Sossusvlei

 Electrical Outlets, En-Suite, Fan, Internet Access (Complimentary), Laundry Service (Complimentary), Mosquito Nets, Safe, Tea / Coffee, Verandah

-Game drives showcase the magnitude of the landscape and offer the best possibilities of seeing desert-adapted wildlife including rhino, elephant, giraffe, antelope, zebra and maybe even the area’s predators.
+Nature drives showcase the magnitude of the landscape and offer the best possibilities of seeing desert-adapted wildlife including rhino, elephant, giraffe, antelope, zebra – and possibly even the area’s predators.

-Travel amongst rolling, rocky hills with scattered euphorbia, ancient welwitschia plants, scrubby vegetation and isolated clumps of trees through the 450 000-hectare Palmwag Concession and search out the fascinating desert-adapted wildlife of the region.
+Travel amongst rolling, rocky hills with scattered euphorbia, ancient welwitschia plants, scrubby vegetation, and isolated clumps of trees through the 450 000-hectare (1 111 974-acre) Palmwag Concession and search out the fascinating desert-adapted wildlife of the region.

 Birding enthusiasts are sure to enjoy the diverse avifauna found in the Palmwag Concession.
-Key species to look out for include Rüppell's korhaan, Benguela long-billed lark and possibly Herero chat with some focused searching.
-Verreauxs' eagle is often sighted around rocky hillsides.
+Key species to look out for include Rüppell's korhaan, Benguela long-billed lark and possibly even Herero chat with some focused searching.
+Verreauxs' eagle are often sighted above the rocky hillsides.

 No. Rooms: 8